 Before you start, reserve a few strawberries for a garnish.
 This is optional but adds a little something extra to your finished dessert.

-Place strawberries in a medium bowl and mix 2 tablespoons granulated sugar in with the berries.
+Place strawberries in a medium bowl and mix 2 tablespoons of granulated sugar with the berries.
 Allow berries to sit for at least 30 minutes.
 This makes the berries soft and creates a sweet syrup.

 Tip: You can leave the strawberries on the counter or refrigerate them while waiting.